PoisotLab/MetawebTransferLearning/outline.md

 be used to transfer knowledge across time *i.e.* reconstruct historic networks or as a means of validating empirical networks by detecting interactions that may have been unobserved in the field.

+As a supplement to partially sampled networks? [@Poisot2021ImpMam]